 Can Water Alone Clean Your Face?

 Washing face with water only doesn’t really get the job done as well as it could.
-Like we said earlier, your skin goes through a lot during the day—sweat, makeup build-up, kisses from your mom (aww)—so you really need to get that bacteria off your face.
+Like we said earlier, your skin goes through a lot during the day—sweat, makeup build-up, kisses from your mom (aww)—so you really need to get those impurities off your face.